hbbtekademy/go-fileconv/README.md

 # parquet-converter
-Convert Various Data Sources From/To Parquet Files
+Convert CSV and JSON files to Apache Parquet format.
+Powered by DuckDB!